Configuring your server

-is a YAML configuration file used to configure various things for museum.
+is a YAML configuration file used to configure museum.
 By default, local.yaml

 directory will include a museum.yaml

-file with some configurations around encryption keys and secrets, postgres DB, and MinIO.
+file with preset configurations for encryption keys, secrets, PostgreSQL and MinIO.

 TIP